textbook/known-for-web/README.md

  - `ng lint` to run the linter
  - `ng test` to run the unit tests (add `--watch false` to run once and then stop)
- - `node_modules/protractor/bin/protractor protractor.config.js` to run
-   the end-to-end tests (or `ng e2e` if you don't mind the output)
+ - `npm run endtoend` to run the end-to-end tests (or `ng e2e` if you don't mind the output)

+Alternatively, `npm run testall` to run all three in sequence.

 ## Deployment

+You can build in production mode with `npm run package`; make sure you have set an appropriate API endpoint for the staging mode (see `src/environments/environment.stage.ts`), as this is currently used by the `package` command.

-The project includes `manifest.yml` for deployment to [Cloud Foundry], as the staging site is currently hosted on [Pivotal Cloud Foundry].
+The project includes a `manifest.yml` for deployment to [Cloud Foundry], as the staging site is currently hosted on [Pivotal Cloud Foundry].
 This is as simple as installing the CF CLI, setting the target org and space appropriately and running `cf push`.